cbarros7/holbertonschool-zero_day/README.md

-This repository is for Holberton
+This repository is for Holberton School.